anycable/anycable-rack-server/README.md

 ## Settings

-Customizable options: gRPC server host and request headers to be passed to the gRPC server.
+Customizable options: gRPC server host and headers being sent with each gRPC request.

 Can be specified via env variables
 ```